 Understanding Castle O’er

-Castle O’er hill fort is between Langholm and Lockerbie in south-west Scotland.
-It was probably the base for an important branch of the Selgovae tribe, who ruled much of south-west Scotland in the Iron Age.
+Castle O’er hill fort is between Langholm and Lockerbie in south west Scotland.
+It was probably the base for an important branch of the Selgovae tribe, who ruled much of this area during the Iron Age.

 Archaeologists have identified the traces of nearly 30 round timber houses inside the grass covered ramparts.
 Originally, the ramparts would have been topped with a wooden palisade.